ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

     is returned.

 2. Records that do not start with a "v=" tag that identifies the current version of DMARC are discarded.
-If a valid DMARC record is returned and it contains the required information, the Tree Walk is complete.
+If multiple DMARC records are returned, they are all discarded.

-3. If the set is now empty, or the set contains more than one DMARC record, then determine the target for additional queries, using steps 4 through 8 below.
+3. If the set is now empty, then determine the target for additional queries, using steps 4 through 8 below.

 4. Break the subject DNS domain name into a set of "n" ordered labels.
 Number these labels from right to left; e.g., for